 “So, it is written: “The first man Adam became a living being”the last Adam, a life-giving spirit.46 The spiritual did not come first, but the natural, and after that the spiritual.
 47 The first man was of the dust of the earth, the second man from heaven.
 48 As was the earthly man, so are those who are of the earth; and as is the man from heaven, so also are those who are of heaven.
 49 And just as we have borne the likeness of the earthly man, so shall webear the likeness of the man from heaven”.

 Man was made by God to live and relate to him but in Adam, sin entered the world and like Adam we all choose to go our own way and not obey God.
 This meant Adam and all who follow him struggle with his wife, the natural world and die.
 Death came into the man’s experience as a consequence of his sin.

 However, Paul points out that just as death came by one man, the first man Adam, so, through one man, Christ, the second Adam comes life.

 Which man do you choose to follow?

 And will you accept or continue to accept the man who will lead us to heaven, Jesus Christ.

-Paul spoke a spoke a lot about the fact that we can know, a new creation activity of God in our lives and the world.
+Paul spoke a lot about the fact that we can know, a new creation, God’s re-creating activity in our lives each day.

 “Therefore, if anyone is in Christ, he is a new creation; the old has gone, the new has come!”

-So as I said in my opening up of the Psalm, both mankind and creation itself needs to be re-created and this new creation is now possible because of what Jesus has done for us when he died for our sins on the cross and rose to life on the third day.
+So, as I said in my opening up of the Psalm, both mankind and creation itself needs to be re-created and this new creation is now possible because of what Jesus has done for us when he died for our sins on the cross and rose to life on the third day.
 It is this resurrection power that comes into our lives through God’s Spirit to continually re-create our lives each day.